 No-one had a complete view of the existing system, let alone one that was accepted by everyone involved.
 To solve this, periodical "system audits" are implemented.
 These consist of several co-design sessions with as many stakeholders represented as possible, using giga-mapping techniques to gain broad, contextualised perspectives.
 Outcomes from these sessions are combined with information gathered through further conversations wherever more information is needed.
 The result is a set of maps that give an overview of the product system, the organisation and their relations with the outside world that brings together many views into one shared model that everyone agrees with.
 Such a model is essential in making informed and contextualised decisions within a system that is too abstract and complex to grasp intuitively.
 It can be used to make sense of newly gathered information, spot patterns and problems, make plans for improvement and be updated to track the evolution of the system and its environment over time.
 The model provides a "ground truth" and language for discussions, and by tracking changes the effects of earlier design projects can be assessed to learn and improve the process for future projects.

 Each "horizon" requires a completely different approach.
-The mid-term horizon is the most complex: This is where large changes to core subsystems are executed, where integration with all other components is critical.
-The process is broken up into sub-projects in line with the vee-model, where each sub-project goes through a non-linear design process of exploring and framing the problem, and generating and proofing solutions, guided by critical reflection throughout the process.
+The mid-term horizon is the most complex: This is where large changes to core subsystems are made.
+Integration with all other parts is important in these projects.
+The process is broken up into sub-projects using a vee-model.
+Each sub-project goes through an organic design process of exploring and framing the problem, and generating and proofing solutions.